geological-survey-of-queensland/geological-properties-database/README.md

 Figure 1: Geological properties data model</p>

 ### A plain English definition
 We seek to understand the geological properties of a geological or administrative feature.
-We undertake a survey on the feature at a site, the site comprising either the whole feature, or a subset of the feature.
+We undertake a survey on the feature at a site.
+The site may comprise of the whole feature, part of the feature, or may encompass and extend beyond the feature.
 The survey yields samples that may be physical, such as a drillcore, or non-physical proxies such as photographs.
 We conduct observations on the samples using various procedures.
 The observation yields results as measured values or qualitative descriptions.
 We interpret the results to understand the geological properties of the feature.

 * Example:
   - Feature:      _Bowen Basin_
   - Site:         _Wellname 1_
   - Survey:       _Petrophysical Logging Job 1_
   - Sample:        _LAS file_
-  - Observation:   _Density Curve_
+  - Observation:   _Density Curve Analysis_
   - Result:        _1.62 g/cc @ 490mMD_

   - Geological Property: The density of material is 1.62g/cc at 490m measured depth located in Wellname 1 within the Bowen Basin.